 I never like laptops although my house is scattered with a lot of laptops.
 I prefer the undeniable speed of desktop and the huge screen in front of me so I don’t have to squirt my eyes.
 Mostly it’s the speed that I love.
 Guys love their fast cars and go vroom vroom?
 Kally love her fast bandwidth and I can go yay yippee yay yay.
 But laptops are here because of mobility (really?), I have to lug my laptop from meeting rooms to meeting rooms, even to the cafeteria because after lunch, I’m going to another meeting.
 No, absolutely no time to stop by my desk to pick up my laptop, it stays glued to my hips.
 Then comes the accidents… My left shoulder ached due to the weight of the laptop, then the accidental slip causing the laptop to crash on the concrete floor (thank goodness, the 15 inch MacBook Pro is hardy) but the floor now has a crack, then it’s the spilling of my soda onto the keyboard because I was lost in thought, trying to work and eat my lunch at the same time.
 After that, my boss banned me from bringing my laptop to lunch.
 Without information at my fingertip, I became restless and instead of going to lunch at the cafeteria, I began to sneak sandwiches and salads to eat at my desk when everyone gone for their lunch breaks.
 Pathetic?
 Yes, but I do enjoy the envious eyes that follows me to the exit as I waved goodbye to them on time at 6pm.

 Need an alternative, need to work on my emails.
 What better way that to have my work email and my personal ones too, in a device I can carry around my pocket?
 Then I discovered the wonderful world of apps.
 Words, Excel documents and Google Drive all under my thumbs.
-I can type and edit anywhere I want to.
+Plus, as the very latest in mobile internet technology, 5G can offer a variety of benefits including faster speeds and processing time, meaning I can get even more done on my phone than ever before, and I can type and edit anywhere I want to.
 I can even project my keynotes up to my projector for my meetings too!
 I would have prepared my reports on my mobile on the way to work.
 Saving some 15 mins for a good cup of Earl Grey in the morning while my peers rushed theirs in time for that 9 am meeting.
 Thank goodness for touchscreen too, I used to have to trim my nails to non existence due to Blackberry keypad.
 It’s only a matter of time, I started to…..

 Yes!
 All those apps on a bigger screen on my iPad.
 No more lugging the laptop home and no more taking out my heavy laptops at the airport customs and have the officers stared down at me as I take out not one but three laptops out from my haversack.
 All thanks to iCloud syncing.
 I became the most updated person in the office!
 I replied my boss’s email within mere minutes and not having him breathing down my neck at my desk because I am hiding at my cafeteria, munching my third waffles for the day.
 Please don’t care how I get my work done because I will get it done efficiently and effectively while my mouth is full of chocolate sauce carbs.
 Yes, my iPad have chocolate sauce prints on the screen.